conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

 Notes:

 - Unless otherwise specified, examples are adapted from the story *[Fionn](../../../texts/Fionn.md)*, in Lachlann MacFhionghuin’s (c.1950) *Leabhraichean Leughaidh: Leabhar II* (pp. 81–85).

+- It is unclear what happens when a common noun is the (post-)specifier of a proper noun and has its own post-specifier:
+  > `⁉️ Thàinig Oisean atha[i]r Fhinn.` ‘Finn’s father’s Ossian came.’
+  > `⁉️ Thàinig Oisean atha[i]r an leinibh.` ‘The infant’s father’s Ossian came.’)

 - McCaulay (1992: 191)
   > (206) bàta mac Chaluim